 The getUTCDay()

-method returns the day of the week in the specified date according to universal time, where 0 represents Sunday.
+instances returns the day of the week for this date according to universal time, where 0 represents Sunday.

 Date.prototype.getUTCDay()